guiliredu/Simple-JS-Slider/README.md

 var slider = new simpleSlider();
 slider.slideInit();
 ```
-it will assume that you are using an estruture like this:
+it will assume that you are using an structure like this:

 ```html
 <div id="slider">